Indy Pride: History

 Before the creation of Indy Pride, Justice, Inc. held the first LGBTQ event held in a public space in June 1988.
 In 1990, they held Celebration on the Circle at Soldiers' and Sailors' Monument (Indianapolis), the largest Indianapolis LGBTQ event at that time.
 Indy Pride started in 1995 as an independent organization and coordinator of the Indy Pride Festival, and later received 501(c)(3) nonprofit status in 1997.
 They began negotiations in 1999 with Justice, Inc. to combine Pride events, with the two non-profits eventually merging in the mid-2000s.

 In 1996, the organization began an annual scholarship program and the Community Thanksgiving Dinner.
 Between 2001 and 2003, the Indy Pride, Inc. event was moved to Massachusetts Ave as a Street Fayre.
 However, in 2003, under the leadership of Gary Brackett, the Street Fayre was replaced with a festival at University Park.
 Additionally, the Cadillac Barbie Pride Parade began in 2002, then named in honor of Gary Brackett's drag persona, a member of the Indy Bag Ladies.
 They eventually renamed the event the Indy Pride Parade in 2020.
 In 2005, the Pride of Indy Band and Color Guard was created, which in 2011 became its own 501(c)(3) nonprofit.
 In 2010, Indy Pride moved the event from University Park to War Memorial Plaza, renaming the festival the Circle City IN Pride in 2012.

-Chris Handberg served as the first Executive Director of Indy Pride from 2017–2021.
+Chris Handberg served as the first Executive Director of Indy Pride from 2017 to 2021.
 Shelly Snider was appointed Executive Director in 2022, becoming the first female executive director of Indy Pride.

 Events

-The all-volunteer organization puts on several yearly events, including Indy Pride Festival, Indianapolis LGBT Film Festival, Laugh OUT Loud, Hoosier 250 Tricycle Race, and Circle City Volleyball Tournament.
+The all-volunteer organization puts on several yearly events, including Indy Pride Festival, Indianapolis LGBT Film Festival, Laugh OUT Loud, Community Thanksgiving Dinner, Hoosier 250 Tricycle Race, and Circle City Volleyball Tournament.

 Community support

-The organization produces events and fundraisers, including through the Indy Pride Bag Ladies, which enables them to make significant monetary contributions to the Indiana LGBT Community.
+The organization produces events and fundraisers, including through the Indy Pride Bag Ladies, which enables them to make significant monetary contributions to the Indiana LGBT community.

 Grants

-Indy Pride grants funds to many local non-profit organizations, including Gregory Powers Direct Emergency Financial Assistance Fund, Indiana Youth Group (IYG), Step-Up Inc., The Damien Center, and others.
+Indy Pride grants funds to many local non-profit organizations, including Gregory Powers Direct Emergency Financial Assistance Fund, Indiana Youth Group (IYG), Step-Up Inc., the Damien Center, and others.

 Indy Pride Scholarship Program

 The Indy Pride Scholarship Program was established as a way for Indy Pride to reward future and current students attending an accredited Indiana-based university or college who are making significant contributions to the Lesbian, Gay, Bisexual, Transgender, Questioning, and Straight Ally (LGBTQS) community through their academic pursuits.
 The scholarship also provides for those who identify as members of the LGBTQS community who have demonstrated a lack of support to attend an institute of higher education.
-The annual program began in the mid-late 1990s and continues today, with over $10,000 awarded in 2012.
+The annual program began in the mid-late 1990s and continues today, with $16,000 awarded in 2018.